microsoft/coyote/docs/_learn/programming-models/actors/unit-testing.md

 When `ActorTestKit<M>` is instantiated, it creates an instance of the actor `M`, which executes in a special runtime that provides isolation.
-The internals of the actor (e.g. the queue) are properly initialized, as if the actor was executing in production.
+The internals of the actor (e.g. the queue) are properly initialized, as if the actor were executing in production.
 However, if the actor is trying to create other actors, it will get a _dummy_ `ActorId`, and if the actor tries to send an event to an actor other than itself, that event will be dropped.
 Talking to external APIs (e.g. network or storage) will require mocking (as is the case in regular unit-testing).